 Tips for Success

 You will be hungry when you fast.
 It’s normal.
 But it isn’t always fun.
 When we’re not used to fasting, hunger can be tangled up with a lot of emotion, including anger, frustration, and even anxiety.
 Those emotions almost never lead to good decision making.
-So here are a few tips to help you get through the physical, and emotional affects of fasting.
+So here are a few tips to help you get through the physical, and emotional effects of fasting.
 There’s no reason fasting should be a miserable experience.

 Have a plan